-does not do what you expect: it either returns a row with a single value 1 if there are any matching rows, or it returns nothing at all if the stored relation is empty.
+does not do what you expect: it either returns a row with a single value 1 if there are any matching rows, or it returns 0 if the stored relation is empty.

 If a rule has several definitions, they must have identical aggregations applied in the same positions.